Eastern Orthodoxy: Icons

-Image of the Saviour [sic] Not Made by Hand: a traditional Orthodox iconography in the interpretation of Simon Ushakov (1658).
+Image of the Saviour Not Made by Hand: a traditional Orthodox iconography in the interpretation of Simon Ushakov (1658).

 Aspects of the iconography borrow from the pre-Christian Roman and Hellenistic art.
 Henry Chadwick wrote, "In this instinct there was a measure of truth.
 The representations of Christ as the Almighty Lord on his judgment throne owed something to pictures of Zeus.
 Portraits of the Mother of God were not wholly independent of a pagan past of venerated mother-goddesses.
 In the popular mind the saints had come to fill a role that had been played by heroes and deities."

 Icons can be found adorning the walls of churches and often cover the inside structure completely.
 Most Eastern Orthodox homes have an area set aside for family prayer, usually an eastern facing wall, where are hung many icons.
 Icons have been part of Orthodox Christianity since the beginning of the church.